-This EA includes documentation of coordination with the California Office of Historic Preservation - State Historic Preservation Officer, Government to Government Consultation with Native American Indian tribes, and the U.S. Fish and Wildlife Service.
+This EA includes documentation of coordination with the California Office of Historic Preservation - State Historic Preservation Officer and Government to Government Consultation with Native American Indian tribes.
 More information on the Agency Coordination is provided in Appendix E

-5.3 Notice of Availability of the Draft EA
+5.2 Notice of Availability of the Draft EA

-A Notice of Availability (NOA) for this Draft EA was published on April 11, 2024 in the Inyo Register and on Inyo County's website1.
-Proof of publication will be included in Appendix F in the Final EA.
+A Notice of Availability (NOA) for the Draft EA was published on April 11, 2024 in the Inyo Register and on Inyo County's website1.
+Proof of publication is included in Appendix F of the Final EA.

-Copies of the EA are available for download from the County's website.2 Hard copies of the Draft EA are available for review during the comment period at the Inyo County Department of Public Works (168 N. Edwards St., Independence, CA 93526) and for check out from the Inyo County Free Library - Bishop Branch (210 Academy Ave., Bishop, CA 93514).
+Copies of the Draft EA were available for download from the County's website.2 Hard copies of the Draft EA were available for review during the comment period at the Bishop Airport, 703 Airport Road, Bishop, CA 93514.